AdhirajSingh1206/Reddit-Flair-Detector-Indian-Subreddit/README.md

 We further load this raw Data again using Pandas and preform several cleaning and regularisation techniques and save it back into a csv file.

 The saved data can be found in the Data folder.

+Each Flair has about 230 posts corresponding to it on an average.
+Adding upto 2242 posts in total.

 ## EDA: